 It’s important that businesses provide warnings of dangerous areas on the job site.
 Failure to do so can and often does result in a slip and fall accident that can impact both employees and customers alike.
 Even if there’s not a hindrance or obstacle in the path, this could still qualify for compensation.

-Similar to point number six, a fall on same level consists of the employee sustaining slip and fall injuries as a result of slipping over something that was in their path.
+Similar to point number six, a fall on the same level consists of the employee sustaining slip-and-fall injuries as a result of slipping over something that was in their path.

 8. Fall to Lower Level